kaliop/ezdocker-stack/Readme.md

 4. Environment Settings

-    Note that all the required environment variables are already set in [docker-compose.env](docker-compose.env), only set in  `docker.compose.env.local` the value of any that you need to change.
+    Note that all the required environment variables are already set in [docker-compose.env](docker-compose.env), only set in  `docker-compose.env.local` the value of any that you need to change.

-    * If the user-id and group-id you use on the host machine are not 1000:1000, the stack shell script will set these information automatically in `docker.compose.env.local` file.
+    * If the user-id and group-id you use on the host machine are not 1000:1000, the stack shell script will set these information automatically in `docker-compose.env.local` file.
         This will help with avoiding filesystem permissions later on with the web server container mount points.
         To find out the id of the current user/group on the host machine, execute the `id` command.